vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_toml.md

 - Easier and more readable: you can define the database connection settings as config values in a separate file, instead of a URI typed into the command line.
 - Configurable: Gives you fine-grained control over the settings switches, without requiring any Python code.

 In other words, you don't have to repeatedly enter verbose information such as URI strings or options every time you run a diff.
-This becomes even more handy as you use data-diff frequently in your workflow.
+This becomes even more handy as you use Open Source Data Diff frequently in your workflow.

-**How is a TOML configuration file set up for data-diff?**
+**How is a TOML configuration file set up for Open Source Data Diff?**

 There are two main sections: